 Students are expected to come to class regularly.
-Nonetheless, attedance is not compulsory.
-Come to class is not an element to be considered for assessing class participation.
+However, come to class is not an element to be considered for assessing class participation.
 Even in the case of a very good attendance, students might have zero points in the assessment of class participation if they do not participate actively in class discussions during the term.